 Demographics

 The Western Québec School Board youth sector demographics have continued in an upward trend moving from 7298 in 2017-2018 to 7816 in 2022-2023 (based on September 30 enrollment).
 If we include the four-year old kindergarten numbers our youth sector population in 2022-2023 is 8011.
 This increase is consistent across both rural and urban sectors of the board.
 Demographic projections indicate that Western Québec’s student population will increase from 2022-2023 to 2026-2027.
-Enrollment is stable or growing in most schools although in some of our rural schools challenges still exist in delivering the Basic School Regulation (BSR) offerings to students.
+Enrollment is stable or growing in most schools although in some of our rural schools’ challenges still exist in delivering the Basic School Regulation (BSR) offerings to students.
 Three of these schools have fewer than 80 students at the secondary level.
 In all cases, additional staffing is assigned to ensure the continued delivery of quality teaching and learning.

 The growth in our urban area (primarily the Gatineau corridor) has created its own set of challenges, specifically overcrowding in some schools.
 This required a change in space use to accommodate the student numbers (library and cafeteria space converted into classrooms) and requests to the ministry for the construction of additional space.